Hash in PERL:

 <<ABC;

-When we assign an array value to hash we get random hash table like:
+When we assign an array value to hash we get random hash

 Key Value